 Couscous is a staple food in Morocco and it is regularly used to accompany chicken, lamb and vegetable dishes.

-A much-loved dessert is sellou which consists of fried almonds, toasted unhulled sesame seeds and flour which is browned in the oven.
+Sellou is a tasty treat which consists of fried almonds, toasted unhulled sesame seeds and flour which is browned in the oven.

-Chebakia is a flower-shaped cookie where honey, sesame, saffron, anise, cinnamon and orange flower water are combined to create a delicious sweet flavour.
+Morocco is renowned for its scrumptious pastries, including Chebakia, a flower-shaped cookie where honey, sesame, saffron, anise, cinnamon and orange flower water are combined to create a delicious sweet flavour.

 Nous nous is a popular milk and coffee drink in Morocco while mint tea is served in restaurants and cafes throughout the country as a sign of hospitality and friendship.